guoq370/AHIPS-CDR/README.md

 learning_rate: Optimization step size.
 ## Notice
-The current implementation is still under refinement.
-The training code for AHIPS-CDR  will be released after the associated paper is accepted.
+The code is provided for peer-review purposes.
+A public release with further documentation and examples is planned upon paper acceptance.